 The Marriott Library has been a United Nations depository since 1968.
 Publications include UN "masthead" documents (the working papers of the bodies of the UN, from the General Assembly to Ad Hoc committees), monographs, and serials.

 The Marriott Library has been a depository for Commission of the European Communities materials since 1973, and we currently receive most of the published European Union materials.

 - International Publications

 - United Nations Official Documents System (a good place to start)

 Latest headlines, news, and press releases from the UN

 Dave Morrison, Patent Librarian firstname.lastname@example.org

 Allyson Mower, Copyright Librarian email@example.com

-The University of Utah Marriott Library is one of 87 U.S. Patent and Trademark Depository Libraries (PTDLs) in the country, and the only PTDL in Utah.
-We celebrated the 25th Anniversary of our PTDL Depository Status throughout 2009.
-As a result of our designation as a PTDL, Marriott Library staff receive extensive training in providing patent and trademark research assistance.
+The University of Utah Marriott Library is one of 84 U.S. Patent and Trademark Resource Centers (PTRCs) in the country, and the only PTRC in Utah.
+We are celebrating the 30th Anniversary of our PTRC status throughout 2014.
+As a result of our designation as a PTRC, Marriott Library staff receive extensive training in providing patent and trademark research assistance.

 Our collections of U.S. government publications include complete U.S. patents in a variety of formats and online from 1790 to present, and all federal trademarks that are registered or pending.
 Our collections contain additional indexes and finding aids for both patents and trademarks.
 All PTDL documents and their reference materials may be found in the library catalog and on the web pages for the U.S. Patent and Trademark Office (USPTO) at www.uspto.gov.